malcles/MinitreeFitter/README.md

 git is managing everything locally, once you are happy with a snapshot of your work, push it to github so others can use it

 1. adding and committing
    - git add <files> <dirs>   /// files or dirs that have been changed and that you want to commit
    - git commit -m "message"  /// commit what was added
    - git status               /// check the status of the snapshot
    - git remote -v            /// gets the info of the remote github dir, useful to get the ALIAS of these directories
-       	                    /// (the first name is probably origin, second one is probably minitreeFork) git push ALIAS BRANCH (to push your snapshot, BRANCH probably master)
+        	                    /// (the first name is probably origin, second one is probably minitreeFork)
+   - git push ALIAS BRANCH (to push your snapshot, BRANCH probably master)
 2. fetching from remote dir
    - git fetch ALIAS BRANCH
 3. ask for a pull request:
-- push snapshot in the fork aliased minitreeFork git push minitreeFork master
+   - git push minitreeFork master
    - ask for pull request on the web

 Working example
 ---------------

-** always do setup before anything **
+__always do setup before anything__
    - source etc/scripts/setup.sh
    - MiniTreeFitter -d /afs/cern.ch/work/f/fcouderc/public/minitreeFitterExample/cic